-Infants in poverty show different physiological vulnerabilities to the care-giving environmentFebruary 19th, 2013 in Psychology & Psychiatry /
+Infants in poverty show different physiological vulnerabilities to the care-giving environmentFebruary 19, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Some infants raised in poverty exhibit physical traits that make them more vulnerable to poor caregiving, according to new research published in Psychological Science, a journal of the Association for Psychological Science.
 The combination of physiological vulnerability and poor caregiving may lead these children to show increased problem behaviors later in childhood.